How to Warm Up Your Twitter Account Before Outreach

 Week 4+: Ready for Outreach

-If you've followed the timeline without any warnings or restrictions, your account is likely ready for gradual outreach scaling.
+If you have followed the timeline without any warnings or restrictions, your account is likely ready for gradual outreach scaling.

 Transition to Outreach:

-- Continue all organic engagement activities (don't stop just because you're now doing outreach)
+- Continue all organic engagement activities (do not stop just because you are now doing outreach)

 - Monitor for any signs of rate limiting